 - Three vaccines from China have been approved for use in China and several other countries.
 I will not go into these in detail since I dont think these will be available any time soon on the Western market.

-Note 1: If you have had a severe allergic reaction —also known as anaphylaxis— to any ingredient in the COVID-19 vaccine, you should not get vaccinated.
+Note 1: If you have had a severe allergic reaction —also known as anaphylaxis— to any ingredient in the COVID-19 vaccine, you should not get vaccinated with a vaccine that contains that ingredient.
+Choose together with a doctor a vaccine that does not contain the ingredient you are allergic to.
 See lower on this page for ingredients.
 Note 2: some people are advised to wait to get vaccinated, see question 15 below.

 1) Is it possible to develop COVID-19 disease from the vaccine?